deohs/r_onramp/r_packages_sessions_scripts.md

 * How to load a package into memory
 * How to unload and uninstall a package
 * What an R "session" is
-* How to save, load and store an R session
+* What an RStudio project is
 * How to read and write data files
 * How to edit, save, and run scripts